 Will my child receive a report card?
 Report

 cards are issued every nine weeks (four times per year).
-Your child’s report card is to be signed and
+The final report card will be mailed home in

 May students ride a bicycle to school?
 It